Understand data store models

 An RDBMS typically supports a schema-on-write model, where the data structure is defined ahead of time, and all read or write operations must use the schema.

 This model is very useful when strong consistency guarantees are important — where all changes are atomic, and transactions always leave the data in a consistent state.
 However, an RDBMS generally can't scale out horizontally without sharding the data in some way.
-Also, the data in an RDBMS must normalized, which isn't appropriate for every data set.
+Also, the data in an RDBMS must be normalized, which isn't appropriate for every data set.

 - Azure SQL Database | (Security Baseline)